thoughtbot/ruby-science/README.md

 For the HTML version, clone the repository and look at the HTML to ensure that images and other assets are properly loaded.

-## Questions?

-If you have a customer support question, please email <books@thoughtbot.com>.

-If you are an [Upcase](https://upcase.com) subscriber, visit
-<http://forum.upcase.com> for discussion and technical questions.

 ## Instructions for authors

 #### Note: Readers of the book don't need to worry about the instructions below.